Pasadena Work Injury Lawyer

 It is crucial to examine all aspects of a workplace injury in Pasadena.
-When Michael P. Fleming & Associates, P.C., takes on your case, we will explore whether other parties besides your employer may be liable for your injuries.
+When Fleming Law, P.C., takes on your case, we will explore whether other parties besides your employer may be liable for your injuries.
 Seeking compensation from such a party is commonly called a “third-party claim.”
 Examples of third parties who could be held accountable include:

 - Negligent drivers

 - Manufacturers of defective tools, equipment and other products